enableiot/iotkit-agent/README.md

     }

 The "metric" is the dimension of the metric (e.g. temperature, speed, voracity etc.) and the value is the corresponding number to that metric.

+More information about the message format can be found at the [iotkit-samples](https://github.com/enableiot/iotkit-samples/wiki)